mssola/td/README.md

 3. The topics that you have modified will be pushed to the server (equivalent to `td push`, buth only pushing the modified topics).

-Note that you don't have to open the editor to know the topics that you have.
+The previous points are important because it means that you will rarely use the `push` and `fetch` commands: the `td` command alone will do the right thing always.

+Finally, note that you don't have to open the editor to know the topics that you have.
 You can just perform the `list` command for that.

 ### Bash completion